msantos/libenospace/README.md

 * requires root privileges

-* a new parition must be allocated for each process
+* a new partition must be created for each process

 * depending on the underlying file system and volume management, may be inflexible and may require interruption of service